sshonosuke/mcci-meta/README.md

 # mcci-meta: A Unified Method for Improved Inference in Random-effects Meta-analysis via Monte Carlo Conditioning
-This package implements the unified method for improved inference via Monte Carlo Conditioning (MC) in random-effects meta-analysis, as proposed by Sugasawa and Noma (2017).
+This package implements the unified method for improved inference via Monte Carlo Conditioning (MC) in random-effects meta-analysis, as proposed by the following papers.

+Sugasawa, S. and Noma, H. (2017).
+A Unified Method for Improved Inference in Random-effects Meta-analysis.  https://arxiv.org/abs/1711.06393

 Functions are implemented in *MC-function.R*.
 Install R functions and example datasets.